 Policy changes and other issues of national interest are rarely discussed with any degree of transparency and decision making is protracted and bureaucratic.
 However, on a cultural level, most patients are likely to seek a physician's advice rather than self-medicate.
-Being able to afford medicines is a separate matter, which may be part of the reason why OTCs and prescription drugs overlap in sales.
+Being able to afford medicines is a separate matter, which may be part of the reason why over-the-counter drugs (OTCs) and prescription drugs overlap in sales.